 UPDATE t SET id = ...).

 - For an AUTO_INCREMENT key, new data is inserted at the end of the table, old data is closer to the beginning of the table.

 - MySQL has special code to handle this efficiently.

 - Deleting old data is not handled very efficiently.
-Look into Partitions and think about
+Look into Partitions